Complete set of clinical evaluation procedures and report templates in MS word

 The EU MDR 2017/745 requires manufacturers to conduct a clinical evaluation as part of the technical documentation, specifically under Article 61.
 This evaluation must include clinical data gathered from clinical investigations, published scientific literature, or post-market surveillance (PMS).

-The purpose of an evaluation is to systematically assess and analyze clinical data to verify the safety and performance of a medical device.
+The purpose of an investigation is to systematically assess and analyze clinical data to verify the safety and performance of a medical device.
 It ensures that the device meets the GSPR outlined in Annex I of the MDR, demonstrating that the device performs as intended and is safe for its intended use.

 What is the role of equivalence in clinical evaluation?

-Equivalence allows manufacturers to use clinical data from a similar, already-marketed device to support their clinical evaluation.
+Equivalence allows manufacturers to use clinical data from a similar, already-marketed device to support their evaluation.
 However, the manufacturer must provide a detailed justification that demonstrates the equivalence of the devices in terms of technical, biological, and clinical characteristics.

 How often should the clinical evaluation be updated?